IC3RD/Benchmarking-Suite-for-High-Frequency-CPP-Trading-Systems/README.md

    G++ to point to your own versions (location of which you can get with running `which <command>`).
 1. In CMake settings, please select `Build Directory` as `build/`.

+# Benchmarking

+## Running Google Benchmark
+TODO

+## Running perf

+We use `perf` as our tool to profile our code.
+The advantages of perf are that it adds no extra overhead onto running processes - it simply samples stack frame at certain intervals.
+This ensure that the results as close to "real performance" as possible.

+To run perf, please follow the following steps:

+1. Follow the steps for Build
+1. Run `sudo ./benchmark-perf.sh {filename}`
+1. Press CTRL-C after 1-2 minutes of the profiler running.
+1. Explore output in your favourite text editor.

+Please bear in mind that perf work on *Linux-only.*

 ## Naming convention